 Water is life.
 The precious resource is, quite literally, the source of life and without it, beings would cease to exist.
 This has been abundantly clear all around the world when countries have picked up arms and ammunition to fight over access to water!
 Water wars or water conflicts involve disputes about shared water resources and who gets control over what share of these resources.
 The global water crisis has led to several such water wars.
 Let us learn about some of the major wars that broke out in the name of the precious resource: water.

 1. The Nile Basin Dispute

 The Nile, Africa’s longest river, has been at the focus of a ten-year complex conflict involving numerous countries that rely on its waters, threatening a global water crisis.
-Ethiopia and Egypt are at the forefront of this conflict, with Sudan being drawn into it as well.
+Ethiopia and Egypt are at the forefront of this conflict.
 The Nile’s influence on North African politics has been so profound that it threatens to trigger an interstate conflict that might destabilize the entire region.
-The Nile Basin Initiative (NBI), which was created in 1999 by nine out of ten riparian countries with support from major donor organizations, has succeeded in improving the Euphrates-Tigris Basin Conflict to some extent.
+The Nile Basin Initiative (NBI) which was created at 1999.
+And support from major donor organizations, has succeeded in improving the Euphrates-Tigris Basin Conflict to some extent.

 Also Read: Importance of Water Sanitation